reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 (b) **NIPS/ICML** do not have official "membership".
 This number represents total attendees at their annual conference.

 ## Codes of Conduct
+I investigated the STEM associations and their current status on CoC as well as reporting procedures.

 | Acronym    |    CoC  | Instructions for Reporting Violations?   |  Anonymous Reporting Possible? | Independent Reporting Party? | Note  |
 |------------|--------|--------|------------|----| ----|